GoogleCloudPlatform/genai-databases-retrieval-app/README.md

 ### Extension as a service

-While it's often possible to expose similar functionality directly into your application, running your extension service has several benefits: Running the extension as a separate service has many benefits:
+While it's often possible to expose similar functionality directly into your application, running your extension service has several benefits:
 1. **Better recall** - LLMs perform better when given smaller, discrete tasks they can use to accomplish larger goals.
 By mapping a specific action to a specify, pre-determined query it significantly improves the LLMs ability to